Virakal/WoWThon/README.md

 [usage]: http://blizzard.github.com/api-wow-docs/#idp26536

 ## Future ##
-The following is a list of tasks still to be done, or considered:
+The following is a list of features and improvements still to be made:

-- More comprehensive testing
+- More effcient bandwidth and API credit usage
-- 'Last modified' checking(!)
-- Exceptions and error code handling
-- Authentication
-- Implement locales (find out what does and doesn't need locale)
-- Improve documentation, especially at class level, provide tutorial-style guidance.
+- Improved documentation, especially at class level, will provide tutorial-style guidance
 - Deal with characters under level 10 in some way, can appear in guild listings but can't be directly accessed
-- Considering moving the constants to API methods, or moving the API's static methods out in to the wowthon package
 - Eventually replace most or all dicts with objects
 - Wowhead integration for data not exposed by Blizzard (particularly spells)
-- Add more examples
+- More examples
-- Method of installing
+- Method of installation (setuptools or similar)

 ## Not Yet Implemented ##
 The following is a list of features not yet implemented: